MEET CHADLEY

 outside of the office,

-I can often be spotted snuggled up with my three dogs, Evie, Benson, and Gigi eating a bowl of pasta and watching a good documentary.
-I’m a lover of long walks, a first-generation college student, and I have far too many plants for one person - you can find an entire room in my home (aka the plant room) dedicated to growing and propagating rare plants.
+I can often be spotted snuggled up with my three dogs, Evie, Benson, and Gigi while eating a bowl of pasta and watching a good documentary.
+I’m a lover of long walks, a first-generation college student, and I have far too many plants for one person - you can find an entire room in my home dedicated to growing and propagating rare plants.

 It’s so important to me to show up with vulnerability and authenticity with my clients.